laravel/docs/precognition.md

 </template>
 ```

-With our script and base form in place, we can add a live-validating `username` field.
-For our application we want to provide live validation whenever the input's `change` event fires.
+With our script and base form in place, we can add a live-validating inputs.
+For our application we want to provide live validation whenever an input's `change` event fires.

 ```vue
 <script setup>